 Three different space missions offer spectacular views of Christmas Comet A1 Leonard.

+What are the top astronomy events you can observe in December 2021?
 December sees Comet A1 Leonard at dawn, and the promise of the bright winter hexagon rising at dusk.

 The month of December 2021 brings us home, in more ways than one.
 Yes, it’s the end of the calendar year.
 It’s also time for the southward solstice, marking the beginning of astronomical winter in the northern hemisphere, and summer in the southern.
 But it also marks the return of the Winter Hexagon asterism to the evening sky.
+So let’s dive into the topic and let’s check out what the top astronomy events for December 2021 are!

 The December Sky